Course Handicap vs Handicap Index

 Is my Handicap Index the same as the number of strokes I get?

-Not directly — Handicap Index is a portable ability number, while course handicap is the actual number of strokes you receive on a specific course, calculated from your index and that course's slope rating.
+Not directly.
+This means Handicap Index is a portable ability number.
+At the same time, course handicap is the actual number of strokes you receive on a specific course, calculated from your index and that course's slope rating.
 The two numbers are often close but not identical.

 Related terms